peterlindkvist/simple-regexp/README.md

 RegExp are used as they are with flags.

 #### Chaining
 srxp instances are chainable to make it simple to write complex searches in a easy and understandable way.
-Se examples above.
+See examples above.

 ### srxp(text)